faceyacc/BlanchedAlmond/README.md

 > A Simplistic light-weight Kanban Board to organize you busiest of days and declutter you thoughts and your schedule..

 ## Usage
-Run the following command in the root directory:

 ```sh
 npm start
 ```

-Once the app is running you can login with your Spotify account to track trends in your music and sort music by audio features (i.e. danceability, energy, and tempo).
+Once app is running you can start creating your own lists and tasks you want to complete.
+All data is automatically saved to `trello-backend`.

 ## Demo